Henry Vaughan and Heritage at Llansantffraed, Brecknockshire

 Events linked to Henry Vaughan

 The Brecknock Society organises an annual wreath-laying at Henry Vaughan's grave in late April in association with the church committee and the Vaughan Association to commemorate the poet's death.
-For 2023, a memorial evensong service followed by the wreath-laying and refreshments will be held in the Church at 3.00pm on Sunday 23rd April.
-This is a free event with a collection in aid of church maintenance.
+Also, at 3.00pm on Sunday 8th September 2024, a poetry and harp concert will be held commemorating the centenary of the visit of Siegfried Sassoon - soldier, poet and writer - to the grave of Henry Vaughan.
+This is a ticketed event.
 Click here for a PDF flyer with more details.

 Visiting Llansantffraed - Current situation of Church